 Select a New Relic language agent to see its transaction trace configuration options:

-Configure transaction traces via UI
+Configure transaction traces via server-side config

 Here are explanations of the transaction trace settings found in the UI.
 The available settings and their exact descriptions will differ depending on the New Relic agent you use.